Cuboideb/angbandroid/README.md

 ![alt text](https://github.com/Cuboideb/angbandroid/blob/master/app/src/main/assets/keymap_editor.jpg?raw=true)

+### Android Pref file

+Every variant can load internally a new pref file, android.prf.
+The content of this file is defined by the user and isn't overwritten by port updates.
+Its location is the "customize" folder for Angband and FAangband and the "pref" folder for the rest of the variants.

 ### Floating buttons

 Also created from the Quick Settings menu, they allow you to place keymaps anywhere on the display.
 A floating buttons has a mandatory action (the sequence of keys that is sent to the core game), an optional label and an optional icon.